openwdl/wdl/versions/development/SPEC.md

 This describes a task, called 'hello', which has two parameters (`String pattern` and `File in`).
 A `task` definition is a way of **encapsulating a UNIX command and environment and presenting them as functions**.
 Tasks have both inputs and outputs.
 Inputs are declared as declarations at the top of the `task` definition, while outputs are defined in the `output` section.

 The user must provide a value for these two parameters in order for this task to be runnable.
 Implementations of WDL should accept their [inputs as JSON format](#specifying-workflow-inputs-in-json).
-The inputs described in such a JSON file should be fully qualified according to the namespacing rules described in the [Fully Qualified Names & Namespaced Identifiers](#fully-qualified-names--namespaced-identifiers) section.
+The inputs described in such a JSON file must be fully qualified according to the namespacing rules described in the [Fully Qualified Names & Namespaced Identifiers](#fully-qualified-names--namespaced-identifiers) section.
 For example, the above task needs values for two parameters: `String pattern` and `File in`:

 |Variable           |Value    |
 |-------------------|---------|